 A. No. Treatment for infertility is not one of the ten essential benefits, and coverage for it is not mandated by the ACA or any other federal law.
 But that doesn’t mean it’s never covered, as states can have regulations that go beyond the minimum requirements laid out by the federal government.

-In addition to state laws requiring some sort of coverage for infertility treatment, there are 19 states that have a benchmark plan that includes some form of infertility treatment coverage (the benchmark plan in each state serves as the model for the minimum level of coverage that individual and small group plans in the state must provide; definition number two).
+A total of 23 states have a benchmark plan that includes some form of infertility treatment coverage (the benchmark plan in each state serves as the model for the minimum level of coverage that individual and small group plans in the state must provide; see definition number two).

 Most of those states overlap with the states listed above that have laws requiring at least some coverage for infertility diagnosis and/or treatment.
 But several states without infertility coverage mandates are among the states where the benchmark plan includes at least some infertility coverage.
 They include: Arizona, Colorado, DC, Iowa, Michigan, Missouri, Nevada, New Hampshire, North Carolina, Pennsylvania, Tennessee, and Virginia.

 But just as the state laws vary considerably, so do the coverage details in the benchmark plans.
 Some require coverage for treatment like IVF, GIFT, and ZIFT, while others specifically exclude those treatments.
 For example: